-A chair creaked back and forth malevolently, through the hum of a mumbled mantra.
+A chair creaked back and forth malevolently through the hum of a mumbled mantra.
 The contents of the seat repeated itself evenly between each breath its echoes setting the darkness ablaze.

 The man behind the murmuring sat stock-still through the creaking office chair.
-No light illuminated, but his eyes caught up every bit of it.
-They seemed to smolder through the darkness.
-Never once did they stray from their vigil.
+And though no light illuminated the space, his eyes seemed to smolder through the dark remaining unmoved from some unseen object.

 “Power, power, power I feel power power power.”

-In the growing glow, the man’s features took on a life of their own, his unflinching gaze never leaving the golden nameplate now manifesting in the growing deep blues of early morning.
+In the growing glow, the man’s striking features took on a life of their own, his unflinching gaze never leaving the golden nameplate now manifesting in the growing deep blues of early morning.

-The mantra had fallen silent at about 4:15 AM, had he bothered to check the clock, he’d have realized the silence had gone on for another hour at the hand of his calculating mind.
-At 5:11 AM to the second, Alistair took in a deep breath, smoothing over his brown locks swiftly, and with purpose.
-He’d spent enough time mulling, it was time to do something about the conclusions he’d formed.
+The mantra fell silent at 4:11 AM, had he bothered to check the clock, he’d have realized the silence had gone on for another hour at the hand of his calculating mind.
+At 5:11 AM to the second, Alistair took a deep breath in, smoothing over his brown locks swiftly as he stood with purpose.
+He’d mulled long enough, it was time to enact the conclusions he’d formed.

 “Too good to be true, I knew better.”
-He growled.
+He growled outwardly.

-The vein in his temple began to pulsate, showing visibly through the mirror as he walked past.
+The vein in his temple pulsated visibly through the hall mirror as he walked past.

 “Power Power Power.”